 Located in the Augrabies Falls National Park about 120 km west of Upington, the Augrabies Falls are the highest falls in South Africa and have carved a dramatic 19km gorge through granite rock, 160 meters deep.

 Top tip: Book dinner at the restaurant at the Falls and you get access to the park after hours for the most beautiful sunset views.

 4. Aardvarks and aardwolfe

 Take a night drive through the Augrabies National Park to tick off animals you've never seen, or perhaps even heard of, such as the lesser-spotted genet, pangolin, Cape porcupine or, if you're lucky, leopard.

 The Kalahari is best known in birding terms for its diversity and abundance of raptors.
 Your raptor spots can include: Bateleur, Red-necked and Pygmy Falcons, and Verreaux’s Eagle Owl.
 The Burchell’s Sandgrouse and Pink-Billed Lark are also local to the area.

 In a twist of fate, South Africans don't see the grapes from this area - they're so sweet, they're exported straight to the best markets in Europe, where they hit the shelves first because they ripen earliest.

 7. African Vineyard Guest House

-African Vineyard Guest House is a relaxed, shaded, birded, watered and well catered property that's worth traveling all this way for - just to spend a few idle days next to streams running through the gardens.
+African Vineyard Guest House is a relaxed, shaded, birded, watered and well-catered property that's worth travelling all this way for: just to spend a few idle days next to streams running through the gardens.